 Thaba Tseka district has one of the lowest population densities, given its mountainous nature, with around 28 people per square kilometre.
 It has a population of approximately 135,347 (34,000 households), of whom men comprise 49% and disability prevalence is at 1.8%.
 Youth make up 36% of the population, the highest among all age groups.
-Life expectancy in the district is around 11 years (39 for males and 45 for worm).
-That a Taska is characterized by barren and rugged mountains.
+Life expectancy in the district is around 41 years (39 for males and 45 for women)98.
+Thaba Tseka is characterized by barren and rugged mountains.
 Rangeland degradation linked to livestock numbers and management impacts on the functioning of wetlands responsible for water production for the Lesotho Highlands Water Project, which transfers water to South Africa.
-The district has two agro-ecological zones: the mountain zone, which hosts 87% of the population, and the Senqu River valley.
-Livelihoods are predominantly agriculture-based, with wheat, make peas, and beans being the key crops grown.
-Livestock rearing, including sheep, goals, cattle, donkeys, horses, and beans being the key crops grown.
-Livestock rearing, including sheep, goals, cattle, donkeys, horses, and boultry, is also significant.
-Unemployment is high and many young me neter illegal mining activities in South Africa, leading to high levels of deaths from being trapped underground, or from mining-related gang killings.
+The district has two agroecological zones: the mountain zone, which hosts 87% of the population, and the Senqu River valley.
+Livelihoods are predominantly agriculture-based, with wheat, maize, peas, and beans being the key crops grown.
+Livestock rearing, including sheep, goats, cattle, donkeys, horses, and poultry, is also significant.
+Unemployment is high and many young men enter illegal mining activities in South Africa, leading to high levels of deaths from being trapped underground, or from mining-related gang killings.
 Thus many young women in the district are widowed.
 Over the last five years (2020 to 2024), 21% of the population has remained in Phase 3+ of the Integrated Food Security Phase Classification, indicating crisis.
-Key drivers of this food insecurity include recurrent drought, heat waves, late rains, and heavy rains that negatively affect crops and reduce harvests.
-Chronic mahutrition (stunting) is rife in Thaba Tseka; 55% in 2009, 40% in 2014 and 46.3% in 2024, Iron deficiency anaemia is a huge concern with 53.5% of children 6-59 months affected.
+Key drivers of this food insecurity include recurrent droughts, heat waves, late rains, and heavy rains that negatively affect crops and reduce harvests.
+Chronic malnutrition (stunting) is rife in Thaba Tseka; 55% in 2009, 40% in 2014 and 46.3% in 2024.
+Iron deficiency anaemia is a huge concern with 53.5% of children 6-59 months affected.
 Minimum Dietary Diversity is the lowest in the country with less than 11% of children eating at least four food groups.
 23.4% and 17.1% of women and men respectively lives with HIV in the district.
 GBV is recognized as one of the drivers of HIV in the country and poses a significant developmental and economic challenge in Thaba Tseka.
 The district has the highest lifetime Intimate Partner Violence (IPV) rates in the country, with 69% of women reporting such experiences, as well as the highest teenage pregnancy rate at 22% and a notable incidence of child marriages.
-Nost urban households have piped water in their dwelling or yard, while, rural households mainly rely on public taps, followed by unimproved sources.
+Most urban households have piped water in their dwelling or yard, while, rural households mainly rely on public taps, followed by unimproved sources.
 Rainwater harvesting is relatively low.
 Some households collect water from a river for domestic purposes including cooking and drinking.
 Despite hosting two tertiary institutions (Paray School of Nursing and Thaba Tseka College of Higher Education) and two vocational schools (Manteko and Thaba Tseka Vocational), the district lags in educational achievements: 26% of men have no educational attainment compared to 2% of women.